Trump arouses Syrian rebel concern, 'cautious' optimism in Damascus

 "The Americans were never honest with us.
 They left us in a quagmire that drowned the Syrians ...
 Everyone is trading with our blood and suffering," said Abu Hamed, head of the military council of rebel group Liwa al Haq Brigade, speaking from Hama.

-Hadi al-Bahra, former president and current member of the Syrian National Coalition, an opposition political body, told Reuters that potential positive aspects to Trump's presidency included his opposition to Iranian influence and Iran's nuclear deal with world powers, and his perceived willingness to work with Russia on the Syrian issue.

-"All these indicators can be built upon to form policies which align with the national aspirations and objectives of the Syrian revolution," Bahra said.

-(Reporting by Tom Perry and Lisa Barrington in Beirut, Kinda Makieh in Damascus and Suleiman al-Khalidi in Amman; editing by Mark Heinrich)
+Reporting by Tom Perry and Lisa Barrington in Beirut, Kinda Makieh in Damascus and Suleiman al-Khalidi in Amman; editing by Ralph Boulton